benshayden/github/tactiphone/readme.md

 This interferes with USB communication, which also uses pin 4.
-So you need to remove the low-pass filter resistor from pin 4 while programming the Trinket, and add it back as soon as the programming finishes.
+So you need to remove the low-pass filter resistor from pin 4 while programming the Trinket, and add it back after the programming finishes.

 Use TinyWireM to use I2C to communicate with the MPR121 capacitive touch sensor.